ufal/npfl114/exam/questions.md

   convolutions, BatchNorms and ReLUs.
 [5]

 ####Questions@: ,Lecture 8 Questions
-- Write down how the Long Short-Term Memory cell operates.
+- Write down how the Long Short-Term Memory (LSTM) cell operates, including the explicit formulas.
+Also mention the forget gate bias.
 [10]

-- Write down how the Gated Recurrent Unit operates.
+- Write down how the Gated Recurrent Unit (GRU) operates, including the explicit formulas.
 [10]

 - Describe Highway network computation.
 [5]